uchiharod/data-science-nanodegree-udacity/README.md

 <li>Has a supporting SQL query needed to answer the question.</li>
 <li>Has a supporting visualization created using the final data of the SQL query that answers the question of interest.</li>
 </ul>

+Files used
+brand_name_generator.py

+Credits
+It's important to give proper credit.
+Add links to any repo that inspired you or blogposts you consulted.